When was the last time you read through your website copy?

 How long ago did you write that copy?
 A year, five years, ten?

 Many businesses spend significant amounts of money on a brand-new website and then never look at it again.
-You already know what your company does so why would you need to visit your own website?
+After all, you already know what your company does so why would you need to visit your own website?

-You might get most of your business from other sources but that could simply be because your website copy puts people off.
-Don’t forget, even people you have met face-to-face will go away and check out your website.
+You might get most of your business from other sources, but that could simply be because your website copy puts people off.
+Don’t forget, even people you meet face-to-face might go away and check out your website.
 Are they getting a consistent message about your company?

 It’s not unusual for a business to diversify as it grows.
 You may have become more niche, stopped offering certain services or expanded your offering.
 Make sure your website showcases what you do.
 You could be attracting the wrong kind of clients or putting off potential clients because your services aren’t up to date.

 Hopefully, if you’ve had a change of address or telephone number you’ve updated your website, but if not, you could be losing business.
 Check your details are correct.
 It’s also worth checking that any enquiry forms still work and are set to go to the appropriate email address.

 When you wrote the copy for your website you may have been a team of three, but have you updated that as you have grown?
 If you have stated the size of your team make sure this is correct.
 If you have biographies on your site, make sure they are current.
 Check that the facts you have included in your about page are still true and relevant.

 Here are some examples to look out for:

 What a wonderful thing to be able to say to your customers.
 You’re showing them that you have been able to set up a successful business and keep it running for five years.
 Problem is that information quickly goes out of date.
 If you haven’t updated it for five years, then you’re underselling your achievement.

 Avoid stating the number of years you’ve been up and running.
 Instead, try saying “we’ve been established since 2014”.
 Your customers will be able to work out how many years you’ve been around and this will never go out of date.